akka/akka-grpc/docs/src/main/paradox/client/details.md

 ## Rich error model

-Beyond status codes you can also use the @link:[Rich error model](https://www.grpc.io/docs/guides/error/#richer-error-model) { open=new }.
+Beyond status codes you can also use the [Rich error model](https://www.grpc.io/docs/guides/error/#richer-error-model).
 Currently there is no native support for this concept in akka-grpc.
 However you can use the following manual approach.

 Please follow @ref[this](../server/details.md) how to add the necessary dependency.